Prajjwal-Rimal/Git-GitHub/README.md

 -> after testing we can merge the feature branch to the main branch<br>
 -> hot fix branch is used to fix bugs in the main branch<br>

+1. git branch -> shows all the branches in the repository
+2. git checkout -b (name of the branch) // to create a new branch

+Branch testing